brooklynrail/brooklynrail-platform/content/events/2020/08/radical-poetry-reading-with-mahogany-l-browne.md

       journal throughout 2020.
 She currently is the inaugural Palette Poetry Second Book Fellow and spends her days as the Prison and Justice Writing Program Director at PEN America.
+  - person: joy-priest
+    event_bio: Joy Priest is the author of HORSEPOWER (Pitt Poetry Series, 2020), winner of the Donald Hall Prize for Poetry.
+She is the recipient of the 2020 Kunitz Prize and her work has appeared or is forthcoming in the Academy of American Poets’ Poem-a-Day, APR, The Atlantic, Poetry Northwest, and Poets & Writers, among others.
+She is currently a doctoral student in Literature & Creative Writing at the University of Houston.
 date: 2020-08-19 13:00:00 -0500
 end_date: 2020-08-19 14:00:00 -0500
 series: 111
 collections:
   - the-new-social-environment
+event_sponsor:
+  - the-brooklyn-rail
 event_organizer:
   - the-brooklyn-rail
 event_producer: